coq/coq/doc/sphinx/language/gallina-extensions.rst

 says that the implicit argument is maximally inserted.

 Each implicit argument can be declared to be inserted maximally or non maximally.
-In Coq, maximally inserted implicits are written between curly braces "{ }" and non maximally inserted implicits are written in square brackets "[ ]".
+In Coq, maximally-inserted implicit arguments are written between curly braces "{ }" and non-maximally-inserted implicit arguments are written in square brackets "[ ]".

 .. seealso:: :flag:`Maximal Implicit Insertion`